ACROSS-IJL/contacts/README.md

-# contacts
+# Contacts vCards and QR Codes
-Holds the contacts of the people in the lab.
+Holds the contacts of the people in the lab in the form of files that can be directly accessed from outside the repository.

 These files can be accessed directly at: